 Located on the channel coast near the port of LeHarve in the Calvados department of the Basse-Normandie region of France, Deauville is only about 100 miles from the capital city of Paris.
 Deauville holds a population of 8,000 through the winter; in the summer however, the population swells to over 100,000.
-With its beautiful beaches, horse racing, the casino, tourists flock to this quaint town to experience truly a world of elegance and leisure.
+With its beautiful beaches, horse racing, and the casino, tourists flock to this quaint town to experience truly a world of elegance and leisure.

 Deauville is home to two racecourses – La Touques and Clairefontaine.
 Because of their status as the center of the horse industry in France, Deauville was one of the host cities during the 2014 World Equestrian Games in Normandy.
 The three most important races held in Deauville each year are: Le Maurice de Gheest, Le Jacques le Marois, and Le Morny.
 In recent years, Le Prix d’Astarte and Le Prix Romanet have gained more status in the racing world.
 Deauville is also Sister Cities with County Kildare, Ireland – also a Sister City to Lexington – creating a triangle relationship promoting the horse industries in each country.